vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Fri Jul 11 03:02:22 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.10 release, generated as on Sat Jul 12 03:01:12 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER